Forge — ceremonies & events (prescriptive)

 4. Declare hat for the day's primary focus (1 min).

-5. Identify any Versona challenges needed (2 min).
+5. Identify any Versona sessions needed (2 min).

 Prescriptive rule: The Charge should be intentionally smaller than theoretical capacity, leaving room for interruption, rework, and learning.